GreenComfyTea/RE2-Damage-Numbers/README.md

 # How to install:
 1. Install [REFramework](https://www.nexusmods.com/residentevil42023/mods/12);
 2. (Optionally) Install [REFramework Direct2D](https://nexusmods.com/residentevil22019/mods/1475);
+>**:pushpin: Windows:** Works normally.

+>**:pushpin: Linux:** Latest Experimental Proton seems to have it working normally as well (https://github.com/cursey/reframework-d2d/issues/5).

+>**:pushpin: Steam Deck:** I've seen people getting it working but I don't have the exact instructions.
+You will have to figure it out yourself and/or search the nexus pages for information ([REFramework](https://www.nexusmods.com/monsterhunterrise/mods/26?tab=description), [REFramework Direct2D](https://www.nexusmods.com/monsterhunterrise/mods/134)).

 3. Download the mod:
     * Official release can be downloaded from [Nexus Mods](https://www.nexusmods.com/residentevil42023/mods/84);
     * Nightly builds are available in [this repo](https://github.com/GreenComfyTea/RE2-Health-Bars) and can contain broken functionality, debugging info on screen, bugs and might require the latest [nightly build](https://github.com/praydog/REFramework-nightly/releases) of [REFramework](https://www.nexusmods.com/residentevil42023/mods/12).
 Use with caution!